Disclaimer: As this is an affiliate site, I’ll earn a small commission from qualified purchases, at no additional cost to you.

 The cast and retrieval are very smooth thanks to its 10 stainless steel ball bearings.
 The bearing system is double shielded that prevents debris and saltwater from entering, thus adding to its longevity.

-With 15 lbs of drag and 7.5:1 gear ratio, you have enough stopping and cranking power to turn big heads towards your way.
+With 15 lbs of drag and a 7.5:1 gear ratio, you have enough stopping and cranking power to turn big heads towards your way.
 The 95mm anodized aluminum handle with enlarged handle grips adds to the power and fun of retrieval.

 The machined double anodized aluminum spool is strong and large.
 At 32mm you have enough space to thumb your spool during a cast to fine-tune your cast.